TBMCPlugins/Chroma-Chat/README.md

 Essentials nicknames are now supported.
 If you say a nickname, it'll show it's original colors, if you say a username, then it will choose based on flair color if known.

+#### RP mode (/rp and /nrp)
+You are in RP mode when you log in.
+You can disable it with /nrp, then reenable it with /rp.
+If you just want to say a message in a specific mode (RP or non-RP) you can just do /rp [message] or /nrp [message].

 ### Admins
 Type /u admin for a list of the commands.
 #### Seeing status of flairs (/u admin playerinfo)